 Just having a thought doesn’t make it true.

-Something about calming down lifted me up.
+Something about calming down lifts me up.

 A scooter ride in our neighbourhood yesterday evening put this all into perspective for me.